 In Enterprise security organizations decisions are often made without looking at the big picture.
 Putting together a security strategy is hard.
-And sometimes it’s impossible to fully understand the different features and advantages different security solutions provide versus what the organization really needs.
-Current trends, rumours, lack of security skills or the need to feel secure might have an impact on these decisions.
+And sometimes it’s impossible to fully understand the different features and advantages of different security solutions provide versus what the organization really needs.
+Current trends, rumors, lack of security skills, or the need to feel secure might have an impact on these decisions.
 Without a comprehensive knowledge of security–like good attackers or good security researchers often have–an organization can leave themselves exposed.

 MISCONCEPTION #1 :

 Information Security as a second job for IT professionals is good enough

 In some organizations, IT professionals are responsible for security but their main task is IT.
 Without being 100% focused on security, they don’t become a security expert.
 You have to know the enemy in order to face it efficiently.
 At a minimum, members of the security team should have black hat training so they can better estimate what hackers might do.

 Why is this important?
 The short answer is Advanced Persistent Threats (APTs).
 They are quite common, particularly in large organizations and the cost of an attack is high1.
 In many cases, attackers aimed for Domain Controller (DC) control2.
 It happened at Sony and it is happening more and more and often kept secret.
 Also, research shows APTs stay in an organization’s network a long time3.

 APTs attempt to seize control of as many computers as possible.
 And ultimately, they attempt to seize control of the DC, which is the only place (hopefully) where domain accounts’ passwords are stored.
 So, you should assume: There are APTs out there.
 They will invade your network.
 They will target your DC.